juli9797/wikisearch/Readme.md

 ```
 wiki md
 ```
-to fuzy search all files with `.md` extensions in all folders and subfolders.
+to fuzzy search all files with `.md` extensions in all folders and subfolders.
 Each search result can be previewed in the preview screen.
 To open the file in nvim press enter.